NLnetLabs/CSWDNS/docs/part_privacy.md

 9. Send a query for another domain that is covered by this NSEC record:

-       drill -D banana.nlnetlabs.nl @res-<team-number>.do.dns-school.org
+       drill -D banana.nlnetlabs.nl. @res-<team-number>.do.dns-school.org.

-   If you now look at your Unbound log you will see that for both queries Unbound will contact the nlnetlabs.nl name server.
+   If you now look at your Unbound log you will see that for both queries Unbound will contact the nlnetlabs.nl. name server.

 9. Enable aggressive NSEC in your Unbound configuration: